-Friday was a struggle for Mark, Rob, Sophia and I after spending a damp, noisy, uncomfortable night sleeping on the floor of the former Engine Room at London Road Fire Station in Manchester as part of Centrepoint’s Sleep Out fundraising event.
+Friday was a struggle for Marianne, Rob, Sophia and I after spending a damp, noisy, uncomfortable night sleeping on the floor of the former Engine Room at London Road Fire Station in Manchester as part of Centrepoint’s Sleep Out fundraising event.
 Awoken before 6am by an eager Sleepouter’s alarm, there was no chance of (or desire for) a lie-in, as everyone in the room crackled around in their paper sleeping bag covers and the last of the snoring chorus stirred.
 Waking in the dark, it felt like we had only fallen to sleep half an hour ago – I checked the sleep tracker on my phone – four minutes of deep sleep, enough to get me through finishing that feasibility study today?!

 As we stuffed our sleeping bags away and traipsed bleary-eyed in the drizzle across the city to our warm, dry studio, our experience was put into perspective as we noticed the many homeless people we walked past.
 They had slept out in the rain last night, and possibly for many months of nights, whilst we had been undercover and watched over by a security guard.
 Centrepoint had also made sure we were well fed, entertained and merry ahead of our night sleeping on the stone floor.